xfides/smoothScrollTo-concept/README.md

 ### Get actual user Y-position

-A crucial part of each custom scrolling is a start point detection.
-We can do further calculation based on coordinates of our current point on the page.
-In our case (vertical scrolling) we're interested in Y-coordinates only.
-A start point is easy to get with `window.scrollY`:
+A crucial part of each custom scrolling is detecting the starting point.
+We can perform further calculations based on the coordinates of our current position on the page.
+In our case (vertical scrolling), we're interested in Y-coordinates only.
+The starting point is easy to obtain with `window.scrollY`:

 ```js
 export function smoothScrollTo(scrollTarget: Element | null) {